comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 Let's draw in it in another way, camera image originated: this should give you better understanding:
 The two timestamps appeared on one image, is always the timestamp we mark in the loop, so of course the delta between two timestamp is just the interval  between two (or more) camera image!
-The issue is that the timestamp which used as measure start is bounded to camera frequency (because the script draw on camera image and show it), even the camera latency is lower than that interval, the marked start time is already out-of-date (since no camera update during that period), the measured latency precision is also bounded to the image interval.
+The issue is that the timestamp which used as measure start is bounded to camera frequency (because the script only draw new timestamp on new captured image and show it), even the camera latency is lower than that interval, the marked start time already out-of-date (since no camera update during that period), the measured latency precision is also bounded to the image interval.

 Inspired by the script, we should decouple the startup timestamp mark frequency from camera frequency,